scooter99boston/bbu-gf/docs/gf_info/membership.md

-The concepts outlined herein provide an informational synopsis for the operation of the Bedrock Business Utility and participation in the Bedrock Business Directed Fund Project.
+The concepts outlined herein provide an informational synopsis for the operation of the Bedrock Business Utility and participation in the Bedrock Consortium.
 The executable [BBU Participation Agreement](../gf_legal/contracts/bbu_participation_agreement.docx) (the "Participation Agreement"), specifically ```Exhibit B``` and ```Exhibit C```, supersedes this content.

 ## Utility Infrastructure Requirements
 The Utility is an instance of a [ToIP Layer One Public Utility](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0289-toip-stack#layer-one-public-utilities-for-decentralized-identifiers-dids) based on [Hyperledger Indy](https://www.hyperledger.org/projects/hyperledger-indy) ("Indy").
 In order to establish an operational budget for the Utility, several  infrastructure assumptions must be considered.

 1. Budgetary requirements dictate how much revenue is required to keep the Utility sustainable.
 2. Distributed ledger technologies, like Indy, leverage consensus algorithms that come with an optimal consensus threshold.
 This threshold value dictates the number of validator nodes required to operate the Utility.
 To meet the needs of a decentralized ledger, each validator node must be operated by an independent and unique participant.
 Therefore, a quantity requirement associated with one or more classes of members will be tied to the number of required validator nodes.
 Validator nodes may also be referred to as *utility infrastructure nodes* or *Stewards* from a historical [Sovrin Foundation](http://sovrin.org) context.
+See [Glossary](./glossary.md) for more details.

 A balance between budget requirements and technology limitations will define the number of validator nodes required to operate the Utility.
 Initially this will be set at twenty-five (25) utility infrastructure nodes.
 The set of active nodes on the network will be periodically pulled from a pool of available nodes.